WanzenBug/rtrace/README.md

-# DRY
+# rtrace - Rust bindings to ptrace API

+Provide safe bindings to `ptrace`.
+This can be used to implement debuggers or other development tools like `strace` or similar.

+**NOTE**: This is optimized for Linux targets (with kernel >3.4) on x86_64.
+No other platform is currently supported.

+## Demo

+The repo contains a sample program that enhances [dvc](https://github.com/iterative/dvc/) with some convenience around creating a pipeline.

+### dry
-Dry is a prototype of a more user-friendly `dvc run`.
+`dry` is a prototype of a more user-friendly `dvc run`.
 Instead of manually adding all dependencies, `dry` uses the `ptrace` API (as used by `strace`, `gdb`, ...) to recognize inputs and outputs of a command.
 This information is then stored in a `.dvc` that can be used with other normal `dvc` commands.

-## Demo
 ```terminal
 /test $ ll
 total 12K